alexyorke/alexyorke.github.io/_posts/2020-08-16-quickly-download-sample-config-programming-files-test-compilers-fuzzers.md

 To speed this up, the files could be downloaded beforehand (or multiple in parallel.)

-If you get errors every 30th or 31st file, don’t worry because these days in that month doesn’t exist.
-It’s possible to skip over those but it could make the code a bit more complicated.
+If you get errors every 30th or 31st file, don't worry because these days in that month doesn't exist.
+It's possible to skip over those but it could make the code a bit more complicated.

 This will output a list of URLs which correspond to a single commit (which can contain many files) whose commit messages contain the word "gradle".
-GitHub’s API is rate-limited, which is why they are saved to a file called "gradle_urls.txt" for further processing at a slower speed.
+GitHub's API is rate-limited, which is why they are saved to a file called "gradle_urls.txt" for further processing at a slower speed.
 There are ways around the rate-limit in this API, but they will not be discussed in this post.